DanOvad/covid-hotspots/cloud-function/README.md

 ### 1. Google Cloud Storage (GCS)

-A GCS bucket was created to host `covid_counties.csv`, `covid_states.csv`, and `states_population.csv`.
-The files were compressed using gZip and loaded using the `google-cloud-storage` python library.
+A GCS bucket was created to host `covid_counties.csv.gz`, `covid_states.csv.gz`, and `states_population.csv`.
+The files were retrieved from multiple data sources, loaded into pandas, transformed.
+Then created a buffer via BytesIO and compressed using gZip loaded to the bucket using the `google-cloud-storage` python library.

 ### 2. Google Cloud Function (CGF)